KerwinKoo/go-wifidog-authserver/README.md

 ```

-Fill your server IP which running this auth-server into `option auth_server_hostname`, and using '8082' port to `option auth_server_port`, then run the command `/etc/init.d/wifidog stop && /etc/init.d/wifidog start` to restart the wifidog daemon in your router.
+Fill your auth-server's IP into `option auth_server_hostname`, fill '8082' port into `option auth_server_port`, and then run the command `/etc/init.d/wifidog stop && /etc/init.d/wifidog start` to restart the wifidog daemon in your router.

-Back to the platform which running `gowauth`, the auth-server will receive a `ping` request from WiFiDog with  like:
+Back to the platform which `gowauth` is running on, the auth-server will receive a `ping` request from WiFiDog like:

 ```
 time=2016-12-23T11:21:04+08:00, method=GET, uri=/wifidog/ping/?gw_id=......